vinkius-labs/markovable/README.md

 # Markovable

 Markovable is a Laravel-native engine for building adaptive Markov chains that learn from your product’s voice and user journeys.
-It turns familiar Eloquent patterns into powerful prediction, generation, and analysis flows so you can ship intelligent experiences without leaving PHP.
+It turns familiar Eloquent patterns into powerful prediction, generation, anomaly detection, and analysis flows so you can ship intelligent experiences without leaving PHP.

 > "Give your data a memory and it will return with stories you never thought to ask." – The Markovable Manifesto ✨